 A system of general referrals enables the CCC to investigate areas of major crime.
-General referrals involve broad categories of major crime comprising organised crime (offences punishable by at least 7 years imprisonment), serious crime (offences punishable by at least 14 years imprisonment), criminal paedophilia and terrorism.
+General referrals involve broad categories of major crime comprising organised crime (offences punishable by at least seven years imprisonment), serious crime (offences punishable by at least 14 years imprisonment), criminal paedophilia and terrorism.
 The current general referrals are:

 - Organised Crime — organised crime that involves an offence relating to drugs, weapons, money laundering, property or prostitution, or an offence against the person or the administration of justice

 - Organised Crime (Facilitators) — organised crime that involves a professional facilitator, an industry insider or a drug producer

 - Serious Crime (Homicide) General Referral — offences of homicide occurring since 1 January 1952

 - Serious Crime (Vulnerable Victims) — offences of homicide or serious harm to a “vulnerable victim” (i.e. aged under 16, aged over 70 or physically or mentally disabled)